z00mantwo/BoxTurtleMC/README.md

 Solder in the 1N5817 diode.
 Note if you are soldering the Pico to the board (not recommended) the diode will need to be installed on the back of the circuit board.

 Next solder on the socket connectors as needed.
 It is recommended to socket the Pico and the DRV8833 modules.
 The DRV8833 modules are sensitive to static shock.
+So this makes them easy to replace if needed.

 CANBUS terminator if needed.